How Often to Replace Mattress: A Comprehensive Guide

 • Increased Allergy Symptoms: A rise in allergy symptoms may indicate the presence of dust mites, mold, or other allergens within the mattress.

-• Persistent Discomfort: Waking up with aches and pains that you didn’t have before is a clear sign that your mattress is no longer providing adequate support.
+• Persistent Discomfort: Waking up with aches and pains that you didn’t experience before is a clear sign that your mattress is no longer providing adequate support.

 • Noisy Springs: For innerspring and hybrid mattresses, hearing or feeling springs when you move is a sign that the mattress is worn out.